 Health for the whole family

 Whether you are looking to reduce the amount of pesticides in the fruits and vegetables you and your family consume, trying to avoid unnecessary antibiotics in your meats, or concerned about the unknown risks of genetically-modified foods, you’re not alone.
-According to the 2011 Families’ Organic Attitudes and Beliefs study, 78 percent of US families are buying organic foods, up from 73 percent in 2009.
+According to a recent Families’ Organic Attitudes and Beliefs study, 78 percent of US families are buying organic foods.

 To be certain the food you buy is organic, look for the USDA Organic seal on packaged foods, which tells you that a product is at least 95 percent organic.
 On single-ingredient foods, look for the word organic and the USDA Organic seal on signs, packaging, or on a sticker placed directly on the produce.
 If a product is labeled, “Made with organic ingredients,” it must contain at least 70-percent organic ingredients according to USDA standards.